naturale0/naturale0.github.io/_posts/2021-07-09-3-4-1-Examples-of-Sufficiencies-of-the-Uniform-Law.md

 ---
 layout: post
 title: "3.4.1.
 Examples of Sufficiencies of the Uniform Law"
-date:   2021-07-09 15:33:00 +0900
+date:   2021-07-09 17:33:00 +0900
 author: "Sihyung Park"
 categories: [empirical process, asymptotics, Empirical Processes in M-estimation]
 ---

 The ULLN under finite bracketing entropy condition ([lemma 3.1](/2021/07/07/3-1-Uniform-Law-Under-Finite-Bracketing-Entropy#ulln-under-finite-bracketing-entropy)) and vanishing random entropy condition ([theorem 3.7](/2021/07/09/3-3-Uniform-Law-Under-Random-Entropy#theorem-37-main-theorem-l1-condition)) paves the way to the uniform law of frequently used function classes.
 Here, three examples from lemma 3.1 will be presented.
-An example from theorem 3.7 will be covered in the next post.
+An example from theorem 3.7 will be covered in the next article.

 - TOC
 {:toc}